Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Items: Configure the items or content for this step.

 ### Validation
-- The step widget should be placed within a Multiple Steps Form Container.
+- The step widget should be placed within a Multiple Steps Form.
 - Each step must include at least one item.

 ## Form Checkbox Widget